Helping your baby stick to their sleep routine by being better informed about baby sleep

-1) Know how much sleep your baby needs
+1 Know how much sleep your baby needs

-2) Know what a nap really is
+2 Know what a nap really is

-In the first 6 months of your baby’s life, any nap that’s longer than 45 minutes can be considered a ‘real’, restorative nap, while any nap that’s 30 minutes or less probably isn’t long enough to be a good nap.
+In the first six months of your baby’s life, any nap that is longer than 45 minutes can be considered a ‘real’, restorative nap, while any nap that’s 30 minutes or less probably isn’t long enough to be a good nap.

-Babies and toddlers who are down to needing just one or two naps per day should be able to nap longer - at least an hour each time.
+Older babies and toddlers who are down to needing just one or two naps per day should be able to nap longer - at least an hour each time.

-3) Know how to nap on the go
+3 Know how to nap on the go